hlship/dialog-tool/README.md

 * `:story` - sources specific to your project
 * `:debug` - used by the `test`, `debug` and `build --test` commands
 * `:library` - additional libraries, including the standard library

+### Format

+The :format key defines the output when the project is built; :zblorb is a good general choice.
+In specific situations you may want to build for :z5, :z8, or :aa.
+The differences between these formats are described in [the Dialog manual](https://linusakesson.net/dialog/docs/software.html#compiler).

+### Build Config

+The :build key contains build configuration for each format (when publishing for the web, you may build once for the project, and a second time in :aa format for the web).

+The :options key is used to specify additional options to add to the command line.
+This is typically used to set the heap size information.

+Under :build, the :default key contains defaults for building (any format); the specific build map (:zblorb, in our example) is merged on top of the :default map, if present.

 ## Running your project